 Some applicants may feel that an SAT or ACT score does not fully reflect their academic

 preparedness or potential.
 If this is the case for you, Texas Tech University has

-enacted a test optional admission policy for students applying for 2021 & 2022 terms.
+enacted a test optional admission policy for students applying for admission effective

-this option will have their application and supplemental information evaluated in
+application.
+Students selecting this option will have their application and supplemental

 Students who choose to have their application evaluated without an exam should follow the steps outlined below.

 Students who did not originally apply as test-optional, but would like to have their file reviewed without a test score should complete the request found here.
 Note that this option is only available when no admission decision has been determined for the application.
 If the file has already been reviewed and a decision made by the admissions committee, this request will not be processed.